maryamkarimi/map-reducer-python/Part4/readme.md

   `(3.txt spooky 	0.166666666667)`
   `(3.txt This 	0.166666666667)`

-  **Mapper 2** will recieve the above pairs and simply flip the order of document identifier and term.
+  **Mapper 2** will receive the above pairs and simply flip the order of document identifier and term.
 This will ensure pairs will get sorted by term as key which is needed for the next reducer to be able to calculate df of every term.

-  **Reducer 2** will recieve the above pairs and calculates df of every term and emit:
+  **Reducer 2** will receive the above pairs and calculates df of every term and emit:
   `term doc_identifier tf  df`

   `(and 1.txt 0.142857142857 	3)`